Nikkeljohn/Burger-Joints/README.md

 **Home Page**

-The home page contains a hero image of a seaside restaurant and the restaurant information at the top of the page.
+The home page contains a hero image our animated where images changes everytime  and the restaurant information at the top of the page.
 This will immediately make it evident to the user, what the purpose of the website is.

-Under the information section are two buttons, 'Make a booking' and 'View Menus'.
+whitin the nav bar we have Home, Bookings, About, Dish, Our Team, Menu and Contact .
 These buttons will allow the user a quick way to the respective pages if they wish to make a booking or view the restaurants active menus.

-The last section of the home page contains a google map, marking the location of the restaurant and the opening hours of the restaurant.
-This will allow the user to locate the restaurant and operating times.
+The contact us  section page onyly contains a google map, displaying the location of the restaurant and the restaurant is opened 24hrs.

 ![Hero Image]()